 the version_added and version_revoked fields determine whether the component applies to a specific version of the model.
 The current model comprises all components for which the revoked_version is 0.
 To calculate a specific version use all the components for which version_added <= version < version_revoked.

-Rows with the same non-zero subcomponent id (ie rows that comprise a nested spatial definition) can only differ in the priority, min_lon, min_lat, max_lon, max_lat, npoints1, npoints2, file1, file2 and description.
-The priority must be unique for each row with the same non-zero subcomponent id.
+Rows with the same non-zero component id (ie rows that comprise a nested grid definition) can only differ in the priority, min_lon, min_lat, max_lon, max_lat, npoints1, npoints2, file1, and description fields.
+The priority must be unique for each row with the same non-zero component id.

 the reverse_patch flag identifies whether the time function is zero at the coordinate reference epoch.
 If it is non zero then the reverse_patch flag is Y, otherwise N.

-the minimum and maximum values of longitude, latitude, and date are used to determine components which cannot be calculated at given time and location.
-The result of calculating the component at a time and location is either 0 or undefined, depending upon the values of spatial_complete and temporal_complete.
+the minimum and maximum values of longitude, latitude, and date are used to define the spatial and temporal range within which the model is defined.
+The result of calculating the component at a location or time outside this range is either 0 or undefined, depending upon the values of spatial_complete and temporal_complete.

-If spatial_complete is N then the subcomponent is undefined outside the the latitude/longitude range (or for TIN models the extents of the TIN within this range).
+If spatial_complete is N then the component is undefined outside the the latitude/longitude range.
 Otherwise it evaluates to a zero displacement vector.

 If temporal_complete is N then the time function is undefined outside the date range of the model.
 Otherwise it evaluates to a zero scale factor outside this range.

-the values npoints1 and npoints2 are to simplify reading grid and TIN models, allowing storage to be allocated before the model is read.
+the values npoints1 and npoints2 are to simplify reading grid, allowing storage to be allocated before the model is read.
 For a grid model they can also be used with the min and max longitude and latitude to calculate all the grid node coordinates (the values in the grid CSV file are redundant).

-several rows (both current and historical) may refer to the same grid or TIN files
+several rows in the component.csv file (both current and historical) may refer to the same grid file.

 "displacement_type" and "error_type" cannot both be "none".

-Grid model csv specifications
+Grid representation csv specifications

-The grid model CSV files contain the following fields in this order :
+The fields in a grid file depend on the displacement type and error_type value in the component.csv file which references the grid.
+The grid representation CSV files contain the following fields in order :